If you’re after the where, when, and pricing options info of our salsa dancing classes you can find that via these buttons:

 Yes, it is.

-Alternatively, you can dance salsa partners: we generally swap partners throughout the sessions.
+Alternatively, you can dance salsa in partners: we generally swap partners throughout the sessions.
+No need to worry about bringing a partner.

 However…